Girls' Schools Association

-The Girls' Schools Association (GSA) is a membership association for the heads of independent and state girls' schools in the United Kingdom.
-It is a constituent member of the Independent Schools Council (ISC), and works with the Association of School and College Leaders (ASCL).
+The Girls' Schools Association (GSA) is a professional membership association representing the heads of independent and state girls' schools in the United Kingdom.
+Founded in 1874 as the Association of Headmistresses, it is one of the oldest organisations dedicated to girls' education.
+The association is a constituent member of the Independent Schools Council (ISC) and works with organisations including the Association of School and College Leaders (ASCL).

 History

-The GSA started life as the Association of Headmistresses – an organisation founded in 1874 by Dorothea Beale and Frances Buss, with the intention of improving access to education for girls.
-Buss was the founding president.
+The GSA originated as the Association of Headmistresses (AHM), founded in 1874 by Dorothea Beale and Frances Buss to promote opportunities for girls' education.